 To help the sick, the weak, the poor and make the world a better place.
-People love to feel needed and useful, even if their help is expressed only by repost.
+People love to feel needed and valuable, even if their help is expressed only by repost.

-Based on these motives, users share content in order to provoke their audience to a violent reaction, active feedback, which is expressed by likes, comments, reposts, making comments in individual posts or even in special media publications.
+Based on these motives, users share content to provoke their audience to a violent reaction.
+Active feedback is expressed by likes, comments, reposts, making comments in individual posts, or special media publications.

 To go viral, the material must:

 In Contagious, Jonah Berger analyzed 7,000 articles that were published in the New York Times.
 He identified six key factors that influence content virality.

 Fresh, unique, and valuable content that people share on social networks raises their social status in subscribers’ eyes and creates an image of a researcher with special access to primary sources.